Karim Mitha (FRSA, FRSPH, DFPH, MFPH, GMBPsS)

 2016: “Medicine during the Islamic Golden Age” - University of Edinburgh Islamic Society, November 8

-Peer Reviewer: Social Science and Medicine, Social Science and Medicine - Population Health, Journal of Refugee Studies, Medical Research Council
+Peer Reviewer: Community Psychology in Global Perspective, Perspectives in Public Health, European Journal of Social Psychology, Social Science and Medicine, Social Science and Medicine - Population Health, Journal of Refugee Studies, Medical Research Council

 Affiliated research centres